Éric-Emmanuel Schmitt: Early years

 Eric-Emmanuel Schmitt's parents were teachers of physical education and sport, and his father later became a physiotherapist and masseur in paediatric hospitals.
 He was also a French boxing champion while his mother was a medal-winning runner.
 His grandfather was an artisan jeweller.

 The "Classiques & Contemporains" edition of La Nuit de Valognes (Don Juan on Trial) claims that Schmitt depicts himself as a rebellious teenager who detested received wisdom and was sometimes prone to violent outbursts.
 According to Schmitt, however, it was philosophy that saved him and taught him to be himself and to feel that he was free.

 One day, his mother took him to the Théâtre des Célestins to see a performance of Edmond Rostand's Cyrano de Bergerac starring Jean Marais.
 Her son was moved to tears and the seeds of his passion for the theatre were sown.
 After the show, he told his mother that he wanted to "be like the man on the poster"; his mother thought he meant the actor, Jean Marais, but he replied: "No!" and read out the name on the poster "Edmond Rostand".

 He then began to write.
 Later, he would say: "At sixteen, I realised (or decided) that I was a writer, and I wrote, produced and acted in my first plays at high school."
 To improve his style, he threw himself with frenzied zeal into exercises of pastiche and re-writing, especially Molière.

 Education

 After preparatory classes at the Lycée du Parc for France's elite universities, Schmitt passed the entrance exam to the École normale supérieure.
 He was a student there between 1980 and 1985, leaving with the top French teaching qualification in philosophy (agrégé de philosophie).
-In 1987, he was awarded the degree of PhD for his thesis "Diderot and Metaphysics" at the Paris-Sorbonne University, which was published in 1997 with the title "Diderot or the Philosophy of Seduction".
+In 1987, he was awarded the degree of PhD for his thesis "Diderot and Metaphysics" at the Paris-Sorbonne University under the direction of Nicolas Grimaldi, which was published in 1997 with the title "Diderot or the Philosophy of Seduction".

 He has lived in Brussels since 2002 and obtained Belgian citizenship in 2008.